 Making one bunny hair clip took less than 10 minutes so this gorgeous bunny bow is a perfect idea for a last minute gift.
 Great Easter accessory but I would totally wear these any time of the year too, they’re just so irresistible, don’t you think?
 And call me crazy but I would even go a step forward and wear my bunny hair clip as brooch or a cute accessory for my bag.
 These cute hair clips put you in such a great mood!

-The template for the bunny hair clip (ear and tie) are available for purchase here or get them free when you join my craft or sewing newsletter.
+The template for the bunny hair clip (ear and tie) are available to purchase here!

 Bunny Hair Clip